Mayank1242/BMI-CALCULATOR/README.md

 npm install gh-pages --save-dev

 4. Add Deployment Script: In your package.json file, add the following to the "scripts" section:
 "scripts": {
     "predeploy": "npm run build",
     "deploy": "gh-pages -d dist"
 }

-5. Deploy to GitHub Pages: Run the deployment script to deploy your React app to GitHub Pages:

-npm run deploy
+5. Deploy to GitHub Pages: Run the deployment script to deploy your React app to GitHub Pages: npm run deploy

-6. Access Your Deployed Website: After a few minutes, your React BMI Calculator will be accessible at the URL specified in the "GitHub Pages" section of your repository settings
+6. Access Your Deployed Website: After a few minutes, your React BMI Calculator will be accessible at the URL specified in the "GitHub Pages" section of your repository settings (e.g. https://mayank1242.github.io/BMI-CALCULATOR/)

 ## Contributing 🤝